List of Chicago Fire characters: Christopher Herrmann

 In season 8, he faces charges of conduct unbecoming when he moves a CPD squad car in order to help position Engine 51 for a hostage situation with a potential fire, and things get worse when he tries to make things square with the officer who filed the complaint.
-These charges are later dropped when Severide made a deal to join the Office of Fire Investigation in exchange for Herrmann's charges being dropped.
+These charges are later dropped when Severide makes a deal to join the Office of Fire Investigation in exchange for Herrmann's charges being dropped.

+In season 12, Chief Boden states that after a little assistance by Squad Lt.
+Severide that he would like Engine Lt.
+Christopher Herrmann to take the captain's and battalion chief's test and become the new chief of Firehouse 51.